bootlin/training-materials/slides/sysdev-bootloaders-sequence/sysdev-bootloaders-sequence.typ

 #[ #set text(size: 16pt)

-  Note: this diagram shows one possible boot flow on NXP i.MX6, but it is also possible to use the U-Boot SPL → U-Boot boot flow on i.MX6.
+  Note: this diagram shows one possible boot flow on NXP i.MX6, but it is also possible to use the #box[U-Boot SPL → U-Boot] boot flow on i.MX6.

 ]